dowdm/angular-roland/README.md

 | Product | Selected  product should route to page of that product | Product-Details |
 | Authentication | User can dummy register a product (hollow function) | Login |

+To-do: Create a registration model and push actually registered devices to a database.

 ## Setup/Installation Requirements
-* To view deployed site, visit: https://roland-us.firebaseapp.com/
+* To view deployed site, visit: https://roland-us.firebaseapp.com/ (user login requires google account)
 * To view project code, visit: https://github.com/dowdm/angular-roland.git
 * To view project from build, install nodejs, typescript and anglular cli.
 Then clone the project to your desktop from https://github.com/dowdm/angular-roland.git , navigating into the project folder from the command line.
 Run "npm install" from the command line and  build the database(see below).
 Finally  enter "ng serve --open" from the command line to open a browser and server, running the project.